Warru Recovery Project

 The Warru Recovery Plan recognises the potential for warru recovery to facilitate landscape-scale positive environmental change in the APY Lands, including other species and ecosystems affected by processes such as fire and predation by introduced carnivores.

 The Warru Recovery Team in the APY Lands released the first group of black-flanked wallabies into the wild as part of a carefully managed eight-year recovery program.

 Healthy young warru from the enclosure and the New Well wild population have been transferred to the rocky slopes of Wamitjara in the nearby Eastern Musgrave Ranges.
 In 2022, 40 warru were trapped in the Pintji and at New Well, and translocated to a site near Kulitjara in the Everard Ranges to establish a third population of wild warru.

 Over the last few years the small, nearby wild population at New Well has also increased due to the Recovery.
 Warru conservation is currently and will in the future play a critical role in providing training and employment opportunities for Anangu, as well as strong connections to historical and contemporary Tjukurpa.
-Six full-time Aboriginal Rangers are dedicated to the ongoing predator, weed and fire management activities.
+Six full-time Anangu Rangers are dedicated to the ongoing predator, weed and fire management activities.